joansenent/sprintcheckout/privacy_policy.md

 The Sprincheckout website contains links to other websites.
 Our privacy policy applies only to our website, so if you click on a link to another website, you should read their privacy policy.

 ### Changes to our privacy policy
 Sprintcheckout keeps its privacy policy under regular review and places any updates on this web page.
-This privacy policy was last updated on 04 February 2020.
+This privacy policy was last updated on 013 March 2022.

 ### How to contact us?
 If you have any questions about Sprintcheckout’s privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us.